Form 8965: Health Coverage Exemptions

 If you don’t have health insurance, you might get a little uneasy around tax season.
-After the Affordable Care Act was signed into legislation, all tax payers are required to either have health insurance or pay a penalty—which puts people who can’t afford health care and those who missed open enrollment in a tough bind.
+Since the signing of the Affordable Care Act, all taxpayers are required to either have health insurance or pay a penalty—which puts people who can’t afford health care and those who missed open enrollment in a tough bind.
 If you’re in this camp, don’t panic quite yet.
 There are exceptions to the rule, and you may be able to claim a coverage exemption using IRS Form 8965.
-Keep reading to learn about 8965 instructions and how you just might be able to avoid paying a penalty on your tax return, or use the links below to skip to the section that interests you the most.
+Keep reading to learn about how you just might be able to avoid paying a penalty on your tax return, or use the links below to skip to the section that interests you the most.

 What is Form 8965?

-If you’re granted a Form 8965 exemption, it means that you are exempt from the individual mandate—the part of the law that requires you to have health insurance.
-Due to your exempt status, you will not be required to pay a fee for any month you are uninsured.
+A Form 8965 exemption means that you’re excused from the individual mandate—the part of the law that requires you to have health insurance.
+As a result, you won’t be required to pay fees for any month you or your household are uninsured.

-In most cases, you can claim a coverage exemption using IRS Form 8965 alongside your federal tax return.
-In a few circumstances, you need to fill out an application, print it, and mail it to the Health Insurance Marketplace for review.
-If they approve and you receive exemption granted by the marketplace, you’ll report it during your tax return by following the IRS Form 8965.
+In most cases, you can claim a coverage exemption by submitting IRS Form 8965 alongside your federal tax return.
+However, in a few circumstances you need to fill out an application, print it, and mail it to the Health Insurance Marketplace for review.
+If your exemption is approved, you’ll report it on your tax return by following the instructions found on IRS Form 8965.
 We’ll look at both instances in-depth below.

 Who Qualifies for Health Care Exemption Form 8965?

 As previously mentioned, these health coverage exemptions must either be claimed on the tax form itself or through the Marketplace.
 This is because several exemptions can’t be claimed on Form 8965.
-Read through the following types of exemptions to see if any of these circumstances apply to your financial situation; if so, consider taking the time to follow the 8965 instructions or seek professional tax preparation in order to avoid a penalty fee.
+Read through the following types of exemptions to see if any of these circumstances apply to your financial situation.
+If so, consider taking the time to follow the Form 8965 instructions or seek professional tax help to get assistance and avoid paying a penalty fee.

 - Income-related exemptions: You can claim an exemption if your income is below the tax filing threshold.
-Also, if the lowest-priced coverage available to you, either through the marketplace or job-based plan would cost more than 8.16% of your household income, you can claim an affordability exemption using Form 8965.
+Also, if the lowest-priced coverage available to you, either through the Marketplace or job-based plan, would cost more than 8.16% of your household income, you can claim an affordability exemption.

-- Health coverage-related exemptions: If you were only uninsured for one to two months, you may qualify for the short gap exemption.
-You may also be exempt if you live in a state without an expanded Medicaid program, and your household income is 138% below the federal poverty level.
+- Health coverage-related exemptions: If you were only uninsured for one to two months, you may qualify for a short gap exemption.
+You may also be exempt if you live in a state without an expanded Medicaid program, and your household income is below 138% of the federal poverty level.

-- Group membership exemptions: You can claim a Form 8965 exemption for membership in certain groups including a federally recognized tribe (or are eligible for services through an Indian Health Service Provider), a recognized health care sharing ministry, or a member of cognized religious sect with religious objections to insurance, including Social Security and Medicare (application required).
+- Group membership exemptions: You can claim a Form 8965 exemption for membership in certain groups, including a federally recognized tribe (if you were eligible for services through an Indian Health Service Provider) or recognized health care sharing ministry.

 - You were homeless